Circular Economy

 and Impacts

-Furthermore, the growing volume of waste from the Clean Fuel Project (CFP), especially in the commissioning and start-up process, is anticipated to have an impact on the Company.
-With these significant challenges, Thaioil Group has managed and optimized its resources consumption to create sustainable and stable business growth.
+Furthermore, the growing volume of waste from the Clean Fuel Project (CFP), which is expected to start commercial operation in the future, presents a significant challenge for Thaioil Group.
+Despite these significant challenges, Thaioil Group has managed and optimized its resource consumption to achieve sustainable and stable business growth.
 At the same time, the Company seeks opportunities to apply the Circular Economy (CE) principles.
-This aims to create the value from waste or discarded materials through research, development, and cooperation with the peers and society.
+This aims to create value from waste or discarded materials through research, development, and cooperation with peers and society.

 Thaioil Group strives to enhance environmental management to optimize the efficiency of resource consumption.
 The Company has established the Circular Economy Working Team